UT Arlington hosts Smith and Tarleton State - WTOP News

 BOTTOM LINE: Tarleton State visits the UT Arlington Mavericks after Jakorie Smith scored 26 points in Tarleton State’s 82-77 victory against the Seattle U Redhawks.

-The Mavericks are 9-2 in home games.
-UT Arlington ranks second in the WAC in rebounding averaging 38.4 rebounds.
-Shemar Wilson paces the Mavericks with 8.5 boards.
+The Mavericks are 9-2 on their home court.
+UT Arlington ranks seventh in the WAC at limiting opponent scoring, allowing 72.7 points while holding opponents to 41.6% shooting.

-The Texans are 10-3 against conference opponents.
-Tarleton State ranks fourth in the WAC scoring 35.0 points per game in the paint led by Kiandre Gaddy averaging 9.0.
+The Texans are 10-3 in WAC play.
+Tarleton State is fourth in the WAC with 13.0 assists per game led by Emmanuel Innocenti averaging 2.9.

-UT Arlington is shooting 42.4% from the field this season, 0.8 percentage points lower than the 43.2% Tarleton State allows to opponents.
-Tarleton State averages 5.6 made 3-pointers per game this season, 1.5 fewer made shots on average than the 7.1 per game UT Arlington allows.
+UT Arlington averages 8.6 made 3-pointers per game, 1.8 more made shots than the 6.8 per game Tarleton State gives up.
+Tarleton State averages 5.6 made 3-pointers per game this season, 1.5 fewer made shots on average than the 7.1 per game UT Arlington gives up.

-TOP PERFORMERS: Makaih Williams is averaging 11.3 points for the Mavericks.
-DaJuan Gordon is averaging 13.6 points over the last 10 games for UT Arlington.
+TOP PERFORMERS: Kade Douglas averages 1.6 made 3-pointers per game for the Mavericks, scoring 5.7 points while shooting 33.7% from beyond the arc.
+Phillip Russell is averaging 13.8 points and 3.7 assists over the last 10 games for UT Arlington.

-Smith is averaging 15.5 points and 1.8 steals for the Texans.
-Lue Williams is averaging 16.2 points over the last 10 games for Tarleton State.
+Kiandre Gaddy is averaging 11.8 points, seven rebounds and 1.6 blocks for the Texans.

 LAST 10 GAMES: Mavericks: 6-4, averaging 75.2 points, 38.3 rebounds, 14.6 assists, 7.7 steals and 4.5 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 71.5 points per game.